PCSwingle/icpc-python-codebook/README.md

 Contains algorithms for competitive programming contests such as ICPC in Python.

 # Algorithms
 Italicized items have not yet been implemented.
-Bolded items have been implemented but do have comprehensive tests set up.
+Bolded items have been implemented but do not have comprehensive tests set up.

 * _Sparse Lazy Segment Tree_
 * _Fenwick Tree_